 Pinterest offers a surprisingly diverse collection of images to draw mood board references from.
-The big plus of using it is that a whole load of human users have done a lot of the curating and hard work for you, and the collections there are often themed better than any traditional image library.
-For more on Pinterest, check out our article Things designers and illustrators should be doing with Pinterest.
+The big plus of using it is that a whole load of human users have done a lot of the curating for you, which is the time-consuming bit.
+And the collections are often themed better than any traditional image library – you can even follow Creative Bloq.

-If the $9.99/£6.99 cost of Moodboard puts you off giving it a try, then give the free version, Moodboard Lite, a try.
-It includes all the features of the app, but limited to just a single board.
+If the $9.99/£6.99 cost of Moodboard puts you off, then you could give the free version, Moodboard Lite, a try.
+It includes all the features of the main app, but you're limited to just a single board.

 Olioboard is the perfect online app for creating mood boards for interior design.
 The tool's main purpose is to design a room in 2D or 3D and try it before you buy.
 But you can also use its preview of colour schemes and furniture choices to create an impressive mood board that you can save and share with friends and clients alike.

 04. Gimme Bar

-The developers of app Gimme Bar describe it as 'The 5th greatest invention of all time'.
+The developers of app Gimme Bar describe it as 'The fifth greatest invention of all time'.
 We're not sure about that but it's certainly an extremely useful tool for organising everything you find and want to save on the web.
 Gimme Bar allows you to create collections of bookmarks, including the facility to take entire screenshots, which is perfect if you want to show your team or clients examples of similar styles or colours.
 This is a great app for keeping everything that inspires you in one place.

 This free tool for creating fashion collages enables you to create mood boards from text and graphics you find on the web.
 There's a good video tutorial explaining how to use it here.